gpsites/objectivismseminar.com/index.md

 [**our TalkShoe Page**](http://www.talkshoe.com/talkshoe/web/talkCast.jsp?masterId=15215&amp;cmd=tc "The Objectivism Seminar at TalkShoe.com")!
 Here is what we have planned:

-* Monday February 19,
+* Monday February 26,
   8:00pm [Mountain][mtn]:
-  Andrew will begin
+  Carl will begin
   leading our discussion of
-  Chapter 6 (Improving Our Environment) in Alex Epstein's book, [The Moral Case for Fossil Fuels][book]
+  Chapter 7 (Reducing Risks and Side Effects) in Alex Epstein's book, [The Moral Case for Fossil Fuels][book]

 [![The Moral Case][cover]{:style="margin-left:2em;max-width:25em"}][book]